Patrick Lavoie

-Patrick Lavoie (born October 19, 1987) is a Canadian football fullback for the Toronto Argonauts of the Canadian Football League (CFL).
-He played in parts of three seasons for the Montreal Alouettes and for four years with the Ottawa Redblacks where he won his first Grey Cup championship in 2016.
-He has also played for the Saskatchewan Roughriders.
+Patrick Lavoie (born October 19, 1987) is a Canadian former professional football fullback who played in the Canadian Football League (CFL) for the Montreal Alouettes, Ottawa Redblacks, Saskatchewan Roughriders and Toronto Argonauts.
+He won the Grey Cup with the Redblacks in 2016.
 He played CIS football for the Laval Rouge et Or and won Vanier Cup championships in 2008 and 2010.

 Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Lavoie was drafted 11th overall by the Montreal Alouettes in the 2012 CFL Draft and signed with the team on May 16, 2012 to a two-year contract.
+Lavoie was selected 11th overall by the Montreal Alouettes in the 2012 CFL draft and signed with the team on May 16, 2012 to a two-year contract.
 He scored his first touchdown on July 6, 2012 against the Winnipeg Blue Bombers.
 He finished his first season with 33 catches for 307 yards and four touchdowns and was the Alouettes nominee for the CFL's Most Outstanding Rookie Award.
 After the season, on December 4, 2012, he signed a new, three-year deal that would keep him under contract through 2015.
 He had a reduced role in 2013 due to injuries as the team also underwent head coaching changes where he only played in 14 games and had six receptions for 46 yards.